Gholamreza Rouhani: Poetry

 Rouhani wrote all his work in the language of everyday people from the street and markets and he used proverbs common to everyday uses, while also avoiding any vulgar language.
 His work shows familiarity with the language of his time and the use of slang words and the grassroots opinion of his own time are very interesting.
 He was familiar with the use of rhymes and used them properly in his poems, with a manner that simply worked without offending.

-Two elements in his poetry which are more outstanding are his humor and his illustration.
-His humor is sweet and heart warming which brings a smile on the lips of the reader.
-His poems and writings are tender and very easy and smooth to the ear.
+Two notable elements of his poetry are his use of humor and imagery.
+His poetry has been described as accessible in style.

 Sayyed Gholamreza Rouhani used humorous writing to show the problems of the society of his time and he speaks of the suffering of the Iranian social conditions such as, drugs, smoking, superstition, lack of education, the pain of single women, ignorance, illiteracy, war, and the imitation of western culture. he saw that education would be the solution to these problems and would move people away from being lethargic and lazy.